 By Richard Prokup

-Richard Prokup is senior vice president of operations for First Industrial Realty Trust’s Central Region, where he oversees asset management, operations and lease negotiations for a 35 million-square-foot portfolio.
-Prokup has more than 20 years of commercial real estate experience.
+Richard Prokup is Senior Vice President of Operations for First Industrial Realty Trust’s Central Region, where he oversees asset management and operations for a 35 million-square-foot portfolio.
+Prokup has more than 25 years of commercial real estate experience.